 Click here to find out the moon’s present position in front of the constellations of the zodiac.

 Spica, a blue-white gem of a star, ranks as the 15th-brightest star to light up the nighttime sky.
 When you consider that Spica resides some 262 light-years from our solar system, this star must be intrinsically very luminous to shine at 1st-magnitude brightness in Earth’s sky.

 Spica’s blue-white color reveals that this star has an extremely high surface temperature (22,400 Kelvin, 39,860 F, 22,127 C).
 In contrast, our yellow-colored sun has a surface temperature of nearly 6,000 K (10,340 F, 5,727 C) whereas ruddy Antares sports a rather cool surface temperature of 3,500 K (5,840 F, 3,227 C).

 Spica, like all the stars, rises some four minutes earlier daily, 1/2 hour earlier weekly and two hours earlier monthly.
 So, instead of rising around midnight at mid-northern latitudes, as it does in late January, Spica will rise around sunset in early April.
 Because Spica shines from dusk till dawn in April, we in the Northern Hemisphere often associate this star with the sweet season of spring.

-Bottom line: In late January, Spica is out from late night till dawn.
-Use the moon to guide your eye to Spica before daybreak January 26, 2019, and look forward to this star’s all-night appearance in April.
+Bottom line: In January, Spica is out from late night till dawn.
+Use the moon to guide your eye to Spica before daybreak January 17, 2020, and look forward to this star’s all-night appearance in April.